JacobParent7/Mixed-Signal-STM32-Dev-Board/README.md

     - NRST typically pulled high by internal 40k resistor.
 Route to SWD header for more control
     - BOOT0 on most STM32 uC.
 Tells chip to either run program flashed (low) or to listen for debug signals on UART or USB (high)
     - HSE_IN and HSE_OUT are our STM32 chips pins for an external crystal oscillator.
 Internal osc is okay for some applications, but not really accurate enough for UART or USB communication.
+    - For more infor, find AN2867 design guide for crystal oscillators.

 <img width="340" alt="Screenshot 2024-07-08 211210" src="https://github.com/JacobParent7/Mixed-Signal-STM32-Dev-Board/assets/105901480/64625600-abec-4d33-b82f-11d7694531cc">